-Software packages for the modeling of the bulk behavior of drifting electrons in noble gasses have been developed in the past, such as the~\href{https://magboltz.web.cern.ch/magboltz/}{\texttt{Magboltz}} software, which ``solves the Boltzman transport equations for electrons in gas mixtures under the influence of electric and magnetic field''~\cite{bib:MagboltzWWW}.
-A recently release simulation package, \texttt{PyBoltz}~\cite{bib:pyboltz}, expands on the \texttt{Magboltz} software and modernizes the code.
+Software packages for the modeling of the bulk behavior of drifting electrons in noble gasses have been developed in the past, such as the~\href{https://magboltz.web.cern.ch/magboltz/}{\texttt{Magboltz}} software, which uses Monte-Carlo integration for the propagation of electrons in gas mixtures~\cite{bib:MagboltzWWW}.
+A recently released simulation package, \texttt{PyBoltz}~\cite{bib:pyboltz}, expands on the \texttt{Magboltz} software and modernizes the code.
 In this work we expand on the simulation developed by Wojcik and Tachiya~\cite{bib:WT} to develop a Monte-Carlo simulation of the microphysics of electron transport in argon in the time-domain, accounting for scattering, excitation, and ionization interactions of electrons.
 The Monte-Carlo approach to this simulation allows for the implementation of variations in the local electric field on a microscopic scale, enabling the study of specific scenarios which present variability in detector conditions.
 This simulation has probed variations at the nanometer level.
 We furthermore choose to focus the work on modeling of electron propagation and interactions in liquid argon, for which microphysics simulation tools are more scarce.
-This effort is in part motivated by the broad range of neutrino experiment Time Projection Chamber (TPC) detectors such as ArgoNeut~\cite{bib:argoneut}, LArIAT~\cite{bib:lariat}, MciroBooNE~\cite{bib:microboone}, ICARUS~\cite{bib:icarus}, protoDUNE~\cite{bib:protodune}, and DUNE~\cite{bib:dune} operating in liquid argon.
+This effort is in part motivated by the broad range of neutrino experiment Time Projection Chamber (TPC) detectors such as ArgoNeut~\cite{bib:argoneut}, LArIAT~\cite{bib:lariat}, MicroBooNE~\cite{bib:microboone}, ICARUS~\cite{bib:icarus}, protoDUNE~\cite{bib:protodune}, and DUNE~\cite{bib:dune} operating in liquid argon.

-Calculations of cross-sections for electron interactions with atoms are a core ingredient of this work.
+Calculations of cross sections for electron interactions with atoms are a core ingredient of this work.
 For interactions in gaseous media, detailed datasets are available through the \href{https://us.lxcat.net/home/}{\texttt{LxCAT}}~\cite{bib:lxcat,bib:LXCAT1,bib:LXCAT2,bib:LXCAT3} online database.
 Such datasets for interactions in liquid are more scarce.
-For scattering interactions in liquid argon the cross-section model adopted by Wojcik and Tachiya~\cite{bib:WT} is used by default.
-Recent calculations by G. Boyle et al. provide double-differential theoretical calculations of electron-argon scattering cross-sections in both gas and liquid phase~\cite{bib:boyle}, which have been incorporated in the simulation as optional cross-section inputs.
+For scattering interactions in liquid argon the cross section model adopted by Wojcik and Tachiya~\cite{bib:WT} is used by default.
+Recent calculations by G. Boyle et al. provide double-differential theoretical calculations of electron-argon scattering cross sections in both gas and liquid phase~\cite{bib:boyle}, which have been incorporated in the simulation as optional cross section inputs.

 A specific goal for the developed simulation is the investigation of the conditions under which electron amplification can be sustained in liquid argon, an R\&D topic with significant implications for detector technology development in nuclear and particle physics.
 This focus is motivated in particular by the possibility of measuring low-yield interactions such as nuclear recoils in single-phase LAr detectors.
 The attempt to achieve electron amplification in liquid argon has been pursued in the past with mixed results~\cite{bib:larmult01,bib:larmult02,bib:larmult03,bib:larmult04}.
 A more general goal of this work is to provide the growing liquid argon community with a simulation tool capable of comprehensive calculations of electron transport in liquid argon for the study of detector physics and detector performance.
 Particular avenues of development which are being considered are the possibility of expanding the current simulation to include positive Ar ions for a full micro-physics treatment of ion recombination, and the inclusion of impurities and contaminants in the model for the study of electron quenching as well as secondary processes which can lead to photon production.